jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

   - **principal officer** means,—and includes an acting chief executive (a) in relation to a regional council, its chief executive; and (b) in relation to a region, the chief executive of the region's regional council;—
-  - **quarantine** means confinement of organisms or organic material that may be harbouring pests or unwanted organisms
+  - **quarantine** means confinement of organisms or organic material that May be harbouring pests or unwanted organisms
   - **quarantine area** means a place so designated under section 41
   - **reasonable charge** means a charge calculated by the Director-General having regard to the direct and indirect costs of performing the activity concerned
   - **region** , in relation to a unitary authority, means the region in respect of which it has the functions, duties, and powers of a regional council